-In November 2010, the Company issued \$800.0 million aggregate principal amount of 6.0% Senior Notes due 2018 (the "2018 Senior Notes").
+In November 2010, the Company issued \$800.0 million aggregate principal amount of 6.0% Senior Notes due 2018.
 These notes were issued in a private offering exempt from the registration requirements of the Securities Act to qualified institutional buyers in accordance with Rule 144A and to persons outside of the United States pursuant to Regulation S under the Securities Act.
 The 2018 Senior Notes are Mylan's senior unsecured obligations and are guaranteed on a senior unsecured basis by certain of the Company's domestic subsidiaries.

 The 2018 Senior Notes bear interest at a rate of 6.0% per year, accruing from November 24, 2010.
 Interest on the 2018 Senior Notes is payable semiannually in arrears on May 15 and November 15 of each year, beginning on May 15, 2011.
 The 2018 Senior Notes will mature on November 15, 2018, subject to earlier repurchase or redemption in accordance with the terms of the indenture.
-At December 31, 2010, the \$787.7 million of 2018 Senior Notes is net of a \$12.3 million discount.
+At December 31, 2011, the \$818.8 million of 2018 Senior Notes is net of an \$11.0 million discount and includes a fair value adjustment of \$29.8 million.
+In January 2011, \$500.0 million of the outstanding fixed-rate 2018 Senior Notes was swapped to a variable rate of LIBOR plus 2.96%.